arundevopsproject/Project-20-MLOps-Project-with-Databricks-No/README.md

   # List secrets
   databricks secrets list-secrets secret-scope
   ```

+Additionally, to run the `cd.yml` file, the token must be added to the repository as a GitHub Secret.

 Now you can follow the code along the [Medium](https://medium.com/@benitomartin/8cd9a85cc3c0) publication or use it as supporting material if you enroll in the [course](https://maven.com/marvelousmlops/mlops-with-databricks).
 The blog does not contain an explanation of all files.
 Just the main ones used for the final deployment, but you can test out other files as well 🙂.